 Last summer we finally went to Pageant of the Masters and I was BLOWN AWAY by how much I absolutely loved it.
 It’s basically art that’s depicted by real life people.
 It will boggle your mind how this is even real, the “paintings” look so much like a real painting, not like real people posing in these paintings, or as statues!
 Sounds weird but it’s CRAZY good entertainment.
 If you’re into theater (and even if you’re not!) it’s one of the best productions in this area.
 Tickets range from $15-240.
 You really do want to sit as close as possible to fully enjoy it!

 Segerstrom Arts Center is a super nice venue for things like traveling Broadway musicals and concerts.
 They hosted Hamilton a couple of years ago, and I saw the Tabernacle Choir at Temple Square there one summer and it was incredible!!
+I took my girls recently to see the traveling broadway cast of Wicked and WOW.
+Truly amazing.
+My favorite Elpheba I’ve ever seen, and I’ve seen Wicked at least a half dozen times!

 If you’re here at the right time and you love baseball, an Angel’s baseball game at Angel Stadium is a really fun night out!
 The stadium is really easy to get in and out of and has great parking, unlike some of our MLB neighbors a bit north (coughDODGERScough).
 Close to Disneyland too.